EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 In order to protect certificate enrollment with OSCORE, the necessary keying material (notably, the OSCORE Master Secret, see {{RFC8613}}) needs to be established between EST-oscore client and EST-oscore server.
 For this purpose we assume the use of the lightweight authenticated key exchange protocol EDHOC {{I-D.ietf-lake-edhoc}}.
 Other methods for key establishment are described in {{alternative-auth}}.

-Other ways to optimize the performance of certificate enrollment and certificate based authentication include the use of:
+Other ways to optimize the performance of certificate enrollment and certificate based authentication described in this draft include the use of:

 * Compact representations of X.509 certificates (see {{I-D.mattsson-cose-cbor-cert-compress}})
 * Certificates by reference (see {{I-D.ietf-cose-x509}})